Find a Merit Badge

 • 3: Explain how hiking is an aerobic activity.
 Develop a plan for conditioning yourself for 10-mile hikes, and describe how you will increase your fitness for longer hikes.

-• 6: After each of the hikes (or during each hike if on one continuous "trek") in requirements 4 and 5, write a short reflection of your experience.
-Give dates and descriptions of routes covered, the weather, and any interesting things you saw.
+• 5: After each of the hikes (or during each hike if on one continuous “trek”) in requirement 4, write a short report on your hike.
+For each hike, give the date and description (or map) of the route covered, the weather, any interesting things you saw, and any challenges you had and how you overcame them.
 It may include something you learned about yourself, about the outdoors, or about others you were hiking with.
-Share this with your merit badge counselor.
+Share this with your merit badge counselor.*

 Information